Keyboard shortcuts

 • Commands are imperativeDeposit, not Deposited

-• The derive macro generates — The event enum, From impls, serialization
+• The derive macro generates — The event enum, From impls, serialisation

 • Projections are decoupled — They receive events, not aggregate types